bbkane/example-go-cli/README.md

 An example go CLI to demo and learn new Go tooling!

+## Project status (2025-06-13)

+I use `example-go-cli` to test CI/CD, so it's not really useful to anyone else.

 ## Convert to a new project

 See [Go Project Notes](https://www.bbkane.com/blog/go-project-notes/#creating-a-new-go-project).